Jaw Problems

 Each time you attend your six-month dental examination appointment, not only will the dentist check the health of your teeth and gums, but they will also check your dental occlusion.

-If your teeth do not fit together properly you can experience problems that can be much further reaching than just your teeth.
+If your teeth do not fit together properly, you can experience problems that can be much further reaching than just your teeth.
 You may experience problems with your gums, the temporomandibular joint or your facial and neck muscles.

 If your teeth do not bite together properly, you may experience a number of different problems not just limited to your teeth including:

-• Fillings may wear down quickly.
+• Fillings may wear down quickly and eventually fall out.

 • Clicking, grinding or pain in your jaw joints, ringing in your ears and difficulty opening and closing your mouth.